hanool/dspico-docker-builder/README.md

 ### 2) Prepare BIOS files

-To build `firmware` or `all` mode, you need one of the following.
+To build firmware, you need one of the following.
 If you just bought DSPico, firmware is already installed, so you can skip this for now.

 - `biosnds7.rom` (recommended)
 - `ntrBlowfish.bin`